-Remote Support: Paradigm Shift in the Future of Field Service Delivery
+Remote Support: Paradigm Shift in Field Service Delivery

 Field service delivery is undergoing a transformation.
 This paradigm shift has effectively taken the “field” out of field services, with the industry focused on servicing customers in the most efficient way possible.
-What does this mean for the future of field service?
+What does this mean for the field service of 2020 and beyond?